ShiCho489/datastructures-algoCpp/lecture2/activity2/README.md

 Refer to the first [link](#links).

 - Why is Algorithm Analysis Important?
+Algorithm analysis refers to the analysis of the complexity of different algorithms and finding the most efficient algorithm to solve the problem at hand.
+It is important to decide to choose an algorithm that is more efficient and runs faster.
 - Explain the Big $O$ notation
+Big-O notation signifies the relationship between the input to the algorithm and the steps required to execute the algorithm.
+It is denoted by a big "O" followed by an opening and closing parenthesis.
+Inside the parenthesis, the relationship between the input and the steps taken by the algorithm is presented using "n".
 - Compare `Linear`, `Logarithmic`, `Quadratic` and `Constant` complexities.

 ## Task2